jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (c) every person purporting to act under the delegation is, in the absence of proof to the contrary, presumed to be acting in accordance with the terms of the delegation.

 ### 226 Crown contribution
-(1) The Crown must pay 1 contribution to the first KiwiSaver scheme of which a person (A) is a member.
+(1) The Crown must pay 1 contribution to the first KiwiSaver scheme of which a person (A) is a member before they reach the New Zealand superannuation qualification age.
 (1A) The contribution must be paid as soon as practicable after the date provided by subsection (1B) or (1C).
 (1B) Unless subsection (1C) applies, the date for the purposes of subsection (1A) is the last day of the 3-month period that starts on the earliest of the following dates:
   (a) the date on which the Commissioner receives the first contribution in respect of a person, if the person is one to whom subpart 1 of Part 3 applies: